apkd/Medicine/README.md

 ### [Inject.Lazy], [Inject.FromChildren.Lazy], [Inject.FromParents.Lazy]
 Equivalent to regular `[Inject]`, but returns the current value every time the property is accessed (no caching, no null/empty checks).

+> **WARNING: The Inject.Lazy APIs use reuse the same static memory buffer to avoid allocating arrays.
+Improper handling of the result array *will* cause your app to crash.** Make sure you know what you're doing if you're planning to use these APIs.
+(Never store the temporary array reference outside of the local scope, do not use multiple temporary arrays at the same time)

 ### Medicine.NonAlloc
 **Collection of useful functions for high-performance Unity programming.**